Roundtable

 Event date and time - 9:00am CEST

-Our interactive session will be moderated by:
+The interactive session was moderated by:

 - Dr Elizabeth Daley, SPARC Gender Equity and Social Inclusion (GESI) Advisor